 Over the life of a mobile device, the cost of a cellular data plan often exceeds that of the device itself.
 To optimize data usage and purge useless data on their mobile devices, users can enable Data Saver from Android 7.0 (API level 24).
 To do so, users toggle Data Saver in quick settings under the Notification shade or under Settings > Data usage.
 With Data Saver enabled, apps that aren't whitelisted cannot use cellular data in the background.
 They are also directed to consume less data while active.

-In Part I of this series, we discussed the optimal way to deliver progressive video streams, taking advantage of modern, efficient codecs.
-That approach works great for short-form videos (under 20 seconds) and for videos that are displayed at a low resolution (such as ads and previews).
-But what if you're delivering videos that are longer than 20 seconds for a higher-resolution experience?
-You can certainly still deliver them as a single file (progressive streaming), but you might run into issues, such as buffering or too high a resolution.
+Part 1 of this series discusses the optimal way of delivering progressive video streams by taking advantage of modern, efficient codecs.
+That approach is ideal for short-form (under 60 seconds) videos and for videos displayed at a low resolution, such as ads and previews.
+But what if you're delivering longer videos with a higher resolution?
+No matter that you could offer them as a single file through progressive streaming, your viewers might still run into issues, such as buffering, slow start of playbacks, or even playback failures.

-Short-form videos are starting to pop up on the web in places never seen before--hero banners, product pages, ads, social content, and the like.
-This trend could be problematic because of the many formats and codecs, let alone inadequate expertise on what best to adopt for web consumption.
-Nowadays, most people are familiar with image formats (JPG, PNG, and so forth) but ask them what HEVC, Vorbis, and VP9 are and their eyes glaze over.
+Short-form videos—hero banners, product pages, ads, social content—are popping up on the web in places never seen before.
+This trend could become challenging because of the many formats and codecs, let alone inadequate expertise on what best to adopt for web consumption.
+Nowadays, most people are familiar with image formats (JPG, PNG, and so forth), but ask them about High Efficiency Video Coding (HEVC), Vorbis, and VP9, and their eyes glaze over.